ballerina-attic/community/gsoc-proposals-2022.md

   - Is there anything that you’ll be studying or working on whilst working alongside us?
   - Are there any techniques and tools which you use to keep yourself organized?
 3. Once you’ve selected a project assignment from the ideas page, please include a well-defined, weekly schedule with clear milestones and deliverables around it.
-4. Alternatively, if you want to propose your own idea then please include outline, goals, and a well-defined weekly schedule with clear milestones and deliverables.
+4. Alternatively, if you want to propose your own idea, then, please include an outline, goals, and a well-defined weekly schedule with clear milestones and deliverables.
 5. All applications must go through Google's application system; we can't accept any application unless it is submitted there.
 6. Make it easy for your mentors to give you feedback.
 If you're using Google docs, enable comments and submit a "draft" (we can't see the "final" versions until applications close).
 7. You can get in touch with your prospective mentors via their email (as provided in the ideas list) about what they expect of GSoC applicants and get help from them to refine your project ideas.